Alex-Syvitski/ITIL-v4-Foundations/README.md

 Study notes for ITIL v4

 Work provided a 1 1/2 day course.
+It was excellent, It provided 2 practice exams which I did.

 I found this short video series and really enjoyed it.